mariofsz/REST-API/README.md

 a new user and delete an user.
 Unfortunally, the PUT function isn't working properly, so we can't edit the user's data.

-To improve the application functionalities, Express, Mongoose and and BodyParse were used.
+To improve the application functionalities, Express, Mongoose and BodyParse were used.

 The project is based on a MongoDB server.
 There's a usersdata.js file in the models folder.
 This file is an interface where the main code and the database are connected.
 There's a